Betwixt and beyond the boundaries

 - the 1864-erected German Hospital, built near Ritson Road for the then-thriving Germanophone community to a design by E.A.
 Gruning (who was based in the City at Old Broad Street and whose buildings include the former German school in Alie Street, Aldgate) and T.L.
 Donaldson (1795-1885), a professor of architecture.
 This is another little-known London treasure, its large stained-glass windows and buildings revealing Tudor, classical Greek and Gothic influences.
 An unmatching yet undeniably stylish extension facing Fassett Square was added in the 1930s.
 Five decades later the handsome nurses’ quarters – well, to be precise, the nurses’ handsome quarters – near Dalston Lane were demolished and replaced by a terrace of a banality that would not look out of place in PoMo Hell, also known as Reading, Berkshire.
 Inevitably, the complex of German Hospital buildings (apart from the splendid 20th-century church) was used to turn a profit for somebody during England’s latest property boom, so the medical function ended in 1987.
 The respect Hackney had for the hospital’s history can be seen in the council’s renaming the street running through the complex “Madinah Road” – after the Saudi Arabian city of Islamic pilgrimage.
 Now, despite a powerful campaign by Open, The City and its political pals are trying to turn another profit by making Dalston Junction into a Mies van der Rohe mash-up.
 Croneyism – sorry, Croydonism… just what we wanted, eh?

-The pancake-makers of Evin (see Food favourites listed below) face Kingsland High Street
+Pancake-makers in Evin (see Food, below) face Kingsland High Street in Dalston E8

 For eating out, Dalston is not wonderful.
 It is wonderful for getting the ingredients to make your own meals.